 What are the health benefits of using cast iron in cooking?

 It has been praised that cooking on cast iron skillets or pots has a source of dietary benefits, especially iron.
 The food should be cooked slowly at a long time with frequent stirring which will add more iron.
 However, be careful when consuming iron because it’s beneficial to teenagers and women and it’s harmful to young children.
 Besides, iron helps in breaking down fatty acids thus deep frying on a cast iron turns your food into rancid products.

 Cook, Fry, Repeat

 Now that you’ve salvaged a piece of history, you’ll want to be sure to keep it in good condition.
 Use your pan often, especially for frying, as this will ensure that you’ll maintain a good layer of seasoning.
 Clean your pan immediately after using it while it’s still hot.
 This will make it easier to clean.
 When cleaning it, use the scrubbing side of a soft sponge and do not use soap.
 To prevent rust, heat your pan again and add another layer of oil before storing it.
 If you follow these simple steps, you will keep your pan in excellent condition.

-See this article on great accessories for cast iron to ensure you have the tools you need to properly care for your cookware.
+See my article on great accessories for cast iron skillets to ensure you have the tools you need to properly care for your cookware.